Advanced Tariff Filtering

 Filtering Out Tariffs That Are Closed to New Enrollment

 Sometimes utilities retire tariff rate plans.
-These retired tariff rate plans are flagged with the date they were closed.
+These retired tariff rate plans are flagged with the date they were closed to new enrollment.

-If you are presenting a list of tariffs that customers could change to, you’ll typically want to remove all closed tariffs.
+If you're presenting a list of tariffs that customers could switch to, you'll typically want to remove all closed tariffs.
 To accomplish this:

-• Don’t filter on this property if your use case is to select or choose the existing tariff a customer is on, as they might be grandfathered into a closed tariff.
+openOnproperty, which will usually be the same date used for theeffectiveOnproperty. - Don't filter on this property if your use case is to select or identify the existing tariff a customer is on, as they might be grandfathered into a closed tariff.

 For an example, see this recipe card: